SNU-HCIL/2019-Winter-Seminar/README.md

   </tr>
 </table>

-(Youngtaek Kim said he will join us depending on the plan -> should ask him)
+(Sorted in alphabetical order except a leading member.
+Youngtaek Kim said he will join us depending on the plan -> should ask him)